uwegeercken/tweakstreet-kuzudb/README.md

 The first part of the pipeline reads the allCountries.txt geonames file, filters the data by certain feature codes and stores the data in multiple tables in a local Sqlite database.

-Sqlite Tables:
+### Load data
+Data from the following files:
+- allCountries.txt
+- feature_codes_en.txt
+- feature_classes.txt
+- adminCode5.txt
+- countryInfo.txt

+Note 1: The countryInfo.txt file has multiple lines of comments at the top.
+These need to be removed before processing (keep the header row).
+Note 2: The adminCode5.txt is from the adminCode5.zip file and needs to be extracted before processing.

+The data from the files is imported into Sqlite tables:
-- admin
+- admindivision
 - continent
 - country
+- geoname
-- geonames
+- feature

-Data is devided into following categories:
+Data is devided during the ETL into following categories:
-- Geoname entries of type "country"
+- Geoname entries of type "country" - for the country table
-- Geoname entries of type "continent"
+- Geoname entries of type "continent" - for the continent table
-- Geoname entries of type "admin division"
+- Geoname entries of type "admin division" - for the admindivision table
-- all other Geoname entries
+- all other Geoname entries - for the geoname table

+### Create node files
+Data is read from the Sqlite tables and the relevant nodes files are generated:
+- node_feature.csv
+- node_admin_division.csv
+- node_country.csv
+- node_continent.csv
+- node_geoname.csv

+### Create relations files
-The second part of the ETL pipeline prepares the data to produces node and relations information.
+The last part of the ETL pipeline prepares the data to produces the relations.
-- Data from the feature class and feature code text file is converted into nodes
-- Data from the admin table is converted into nodes
-- Data from the geonames table is converted into nodes
+- data from the geoname and country table is used to output the relation of geonames to countries - for the relation_geoname_country.csv files
-- Data from the geonames table is matched against admin1 to admin4 divisions from the admin table to produce relations between geonames and admin divisions
+- data from the country and continent table is used to output the relation of countries to continents - for the relation_country_continent.csv files
-- Data from the geonames tables is matched against the country table to produce relations between geonames and allCountries
-- Data from the geonames tables is matched against the features table to produce relations between geonames and features
+- data from the geoname table is used to output the relation of geonames to features - for the relation_geoname_feature.csv file
+- data from the geoname and admindivision table is used to output the relation of geonames to admin divisions - for the relation_geoname_admin_division.csv file

 ## Cypher
 A cypher script is available which creates the schemas for the nodes and relations and them imports the data.
 There is an additional script to delete the structures in kuzudb.

+There are two scripts for counting the nodes and relations and one with some query examples.

 ![grafik](https://user-images.githubusercontent.com/6207140/222886182-171b3715-64fb-4a0c-b92e-76cae5a75d43.png)